kvignali/kaitlin-test-quiz/README.md

 # Quiz about Kaitlin

-?: What was the name of Kaitlin's first dog?
+?: What was the name of Kaitlin's first doge?

 ( ) Buddy
 ( ) Puddles